-This fellowship is for current students with an interest in Soil Science, Biogeochemistry, or Ecosystem Ecology and a desire to engage in a substantial Summer undergraduate research project with a faculty mentor on the topic of coffee.
+This fellowship is primarily for current students with an interest in Environmental Science, Ecosystem Ecology, Chemistry, Biology and a desire to engage in a substantial Summer undergraduate research project with a faculty mentor on the topic of coffee.
 Applications from all disciplines are welcome, such as art projects, economic evaluations, and environmental assessments, as long as they pertain to coffee, broadly intended.

 There are two manners in which the project can be achieved: Guided or Self-Designed.